inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 Note the missing CRS\!

-Let’s add the CRS by using the EPSG code:
+Let’s add the CRS by using the EPSG code (we could also assign `crs_wgs84` instead):

 ``` r
 st_crs(cities2) <- 4326